raoul2000/yii2-workflow/README.md

 ## Use It !

-Now that we are all setup, we can use the *SimpleWorkflowBehavior* methods to set/get the status of our posts : the *SimpleWorkflowBehavior* will take care that the post doesn't reach a status where it is not supposed to go, depending on the workflow definition that we have provided.
+Now that we are all setup, we can use the *SimpleWorkflowBehavior* methods to set/get the status of our posts : the *SimpleWorkflowBehavior* will take care that the post doesn't reach a status where it is not supposed to go to, depending on the workflow definition that we have provided.

 ```php
 $post = new Post();